MSc by Research in Experimental Psychology

 About the course

+In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.
 Supervision and guidance may also include co-supervision from other collaborating groups or labs, both within the department or from other departments/faculties with the university or from another institution.

-First year of study
+First year of full-time study (part-time equivalent: years 1 and 2)

 You are initially registered with Probationary Research Student (PRS) status.
-During the first year, you will be expected to attend various courses, lectures and seminars that will enable you to gain the most out of your time at Oxford and assist you with the design and analysis of your own area of research.
-These will typically include:
+During your first year of FTE study, you will be expected to attend various courses, lectures and seminars that will enable you to gain the most out of your time at Oxford and assist you with the design and analysis of your own area of research.

 - graduate statistical workshops

-- analysis of research methods
+- analysis of research methods.

 The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which you are encouraged to attend as a part of your MSc by Research studies.